JongchanPyeon/Improvement_and_Implementation_of_LLaMA_Adapter/README.md

-# Improvement and Implementation of LLaMa-Adapter : Parameter-Efficient Visual Instruction Model
+# Enhancement and Replication of LLaMa-Adapter : Parameter-Efficient Visual Instruction Model

 ## This work includes a replication of the work  [LLaMA-Adapter]([https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation](https://github.com/OpenGVLab/LLaMA-Adapter)).